ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net8/_review.md

             - "-processor"
         correct_answer: 1
         explanation: >
-            -a is the flag you use to specify the processor architecture, e.g. dotnet run -a x64.
+            -a is the flag you use to specify the processor architecture, e.g., dotnet run -a x64.

     - questions:
         question: >